The Beach Boys: Achievements

 In 1988, the original five members (the Wilson brothers, Love, and Jardine) were inducted into the Rock and Roll Hall of Fame.
 Ten years later, they were selected for the Vocal Group Hall of Fame.
 In 2004, Pet Sounds was preserved in the National Recording Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".
 Their recordings of "In My Room", "Good Vibrations", "California Girls" and the entire Pet Sounds album have been inducted into the Grammy Hall of Fame.

 The Beach Boys are one of the most influential acts of the rock era.
+In 2003, Rolling Stone ranked Pet Sounds at number two on the magazine's list of the greatest albums of all time, a position it retained on the list's later remakes and revisions in 2012, 2020, and 2023.
+(Note: Other Beach Boys albums ranked in these lists included The Beach Boys Today!, Wild Honey, and The Smile Sessions.)
 In 2017, a study of AllMusic's catalog indicated the Beach Boys as the sixth most frequently cited artist influence in its database.
 In 2021, the staff of Ultimate Classic Rock ranked the Beach Boys as the top American band of all time; the publication's editor wrote in the group's entry that "few bands ... have had a greater impact on popular music".